-This page offers a number of resources that can assist residents and business owners during COVID-19.
+This page offers resources and other information that can assist individuals during COVID-19.
 It also offers important tips.

 CVS Health to administer COVID-19 vaccines at 18 pharmacy locations in Maryland